 Mandoline Grill: Are you looking for a taste of Vietnam in Los Angeles?
 The Mandoline Grill roams about LA offering its bánh mì sandwiches, tacos and Vietnamese nachos.
 The owner says that her menu is "fresh, crisp vegan and carnivore-friendly."
 Look here to find the Mandoline Grill's locations and schedule.

 Good Greek Grub: If you're craving a good souvlaki or Greek salad, you may want to find where the Good Greek Grub truck is for the day.
 The owners say it's simple but tasty flavors are among the healthiest in the world.
 Not sure what you want?
 The Good Greek Grub has a sample platter that gives you a little bit of a lot things.
-Visit its website to see where to find the truck.

 India Jones Chow Truck: If you're looking for authentic Indian food, then look for India Jones Chow Truck as it makes its rounds through LA.
 The food from this truck earned the owners quite the following.
 Its menu includes the Frankie (an Indian roti that's rolled up like a burrito), veggie samosas, curries, Indian breads and combos.
 Follow the truck on its site.